KarimSamirLotfy/Controllable-WcDT/notes.md

 And this could lead to expolits with the secruity team. so removeed the anaconda channels and used the default anaconda channels.
 ## Stoped the odd channels. and did some changes to the verioining.

+# Runiing for baseline runs. but It seesm GPU is underutalized and cpu is over utalized.

+# This repo does not save trained models. aka we must do so.
+Very weird

+# TODO
+[] Must train quicker. it is too slow. not using GPU enough.
+I think it is not even using batching process.
+[] this repo also can save gifs. which could be more usefull [] has show results that creates gifs. use it to create some gifs for visualisations [] add tensorboard
+[] results